Broxton Bridge registration is open!

 If you want your ride card, you must pick it up at awards.
 You are also welcome to take a picture with your phone at ride completion.
 You may pick up any Top Ten awards you earned before the awards meeting if you need to leave or you may have a friend pick up your awards.
 We will not send any awards to you, nor do we want to bring them to you at another ride!

-A delicious dinner is included for each rider for the night before your ride.
+A delicious dinner is included for each registered rider for the night before your ride.
 Vegan options all evenings; Extra dinners may be reserved on the registration form.
 If extra dinners are available onsite, be prepared to pay $20.
 Breakfast and lunch items (plus wonderful sweet treats) are available from Comfort Lane Cafe for a fee.
 Carol takes cash and Venmo!
 Wonderful hot breakfast (eggs, hash browns, bacon, grits (cheese?), bagel/toast/muffin, coffee or water or a continental version; Lunch is tuna or chicken salad, sandwiches, chips, macaroni salad, soft drinks or water, hot soup!

 THURSDAY